Jerald Finney, September 22, 2018

 Dear Brother ________________,

 Mr. Robideau says he does not take a position on church incorporation one way or the other.
 Then he states his position on church incorporation.
 He states that all churches are in the same boat no matter how they organize—absolutely false if they do not submit themselves to civil law by becoming a legal entity, such as a corporation, unincorporated association, charitable trust, or 501(c)(3) or 501(c)(1)(A) religious organization.
 His reasoning is that of a lawyer who either makes money getting churches into the legal system, has been brainwashed by the legal system, or both.

 He understands neither the relevant Bible principles nor the law.
 His authority is his misunderstanding of the law.
 He appears to be what the world would call a postmodernist; that is, he attempts to create a reality with his rhetoric which is not based upon knowledge, understanding, and wisdom.
 Postmodernism is convincing only to the uninformed who lack knowledge, understanding, and wisdom.
 He misrepresents the law and never mentions one Bible verse or principle.
 Of course, he has a little truth in what he says: that incorporation is at the state level and 501(c)(3) is under federal law, 26 United States Code Section 501(c)(3).
 That is a simple truth.
 Too bad that he is not truthful about the other more important things he says.

 He says that in America, incorporated and unincorporated churches are treated the same way.
-A total lie whether he realizes it or not—that is if a church has not made herself a legal entity in a way other than incorporation.
+A total lie whether he realizes it or not—that is, if a church has not made herself a legal entity.
 Another way a church can become a legal entity is by becoming an Unincorporated Non Profit Association; and there are other ways as well that a church can become a legal entity as opposed to a spiritual entity under Christ only.
 Any church who chooses to become, or who through ignorance becomes, a legal entity has submitted herself for many matters to an authority or authorities other than the Lord Jesus Christ.
 A church who chooses to operate totally under God, and totally under the First Amendment, is not treated the same way as a church who chooses to incorporate and get 501(c)(3) status or put herself under a law of man in some other way.
 A church who becomes a legal entity takes herself out from under the First Amendment for many purposes; and, as a legal entity, becomes a “person” who is now under the Fourteenth Amendment for many purposes.

 A church in America can keep herself out of the legal system without persecution and under the protections of the First Amendment to the United States Constitution and corresponding state constitutional provisions.
 This ministry has helped many churches to do so.
 If a church is not a legal entity, if she is a First Amendment church, she cannot sue, be sued, be charged with a crime, or act legally in any way.
 As you know, the church we met at in Albuquerque was organized as a non-legal entity under Jesus Christ, as is the church I am a member of, and scores of other churches in America which I am personally aware of.
 At the meeting we just attended we heard the story of a pastor who verified this.
 The state tried to assert jurisdiction over the Lord’s church he was a member of.
-The judge threw the case out because the pastor pointed out to the judge that the state had no jurisdiction and the opposing attorney could find no way to establish jurisdiction because the church was not a legal entity such as an incorporated 501(c)(3) organization.
+The pastor pointed out to the judge that the state had no jurisdiction; and the opposing attorney could find no way to establish jurisdiction, because the church was not a legal entity such as an incorporated 501(c)(3) organization.
 The judge threw the case out for want of jurisdiction.